AmethystCane/Random-Password-Generator/README.md

 5) Shuffled uppercase, lowercase, integers and special characters

-*Thanks to Code-of-the-future for the amazing tutorials :wave:
+*Thanks to Code-of-the-future for the amazing projects :wave: